-Although I not certain Bleak House will end up on my list of favorite Dickens’ novels (I believe that will still include Great Expectations and A Christmas Carol), it’s certainly one I will enjoy sinking my teeth in to again in a few years.
-There’s a reason it’s a classic, and it is certainly a novel that is meant to be reread and pondered and enjoyed time and again.
+Although I am not certain Bleak House will end up on my list of favorite Dickens novels (I believe that will still include Great Expectations and A Christmas Carol), it’s certainly one I will enjoy sinking my teeth into again in a few years.
+There’s a reason it’s a classic, and it is certainly a novel that is meant to be reread and pondered, and enjoyed time and again.

 From this point, this post contains spoilers for Bleak House.

-As I indicate above, the resolution(s) to Bleak House were quite satisfying for me.
-I had felt a bit squeamish about the Mr Jarndyce—Esther romance; I just couldn’t see them together.
+As I indicated above, the resolution(s) to Bleak House was quite satisfying for me.
+I had felt a bit squeamish about the Mr. Jarndyce—Esther romance; I just couldn’t see them together.
 So I enjoyed the romantic selflessness of Mr. Jarndyce at the end at the new Bleak House (although it seemed a bit odd that he didn’t give Esther the ultimate choice: he decided for her?).
-The ironic resolution to the Jarndyce and Jarndyce case, that Esther and Mr. Woodcourt were unable to enter the courtroom for that final scene, seemed perfect; that and the “no one wins” resolution seemed to reemphasize the ridiculousness of the entire process, a parallel for the ridiculousness of the class distinctions that so many of the upper class characters were concerned about, from Lady Dedlock to Richard Carstone.
+The ironic resolution to the Jarndyce and Jarndyce case, that Esther and Mr. Woodcourt were unable to enter the courtroom for that final scene, seemed perfect; that and the “no one wins” resolution seemed to reemphasize the ridiculousness of the entire process, a parallel for the ridiculousness of the class distinctions that so many of the upper-class characters were concerned about, from Lady Dedlock to Richard Carstone.

 As I finished the book, a few things shocked me.
 Lady Dedlocks’ flight and ultimate death outside the graveyard caused me to gasp when I realized she was actually dead; being the romantic I am, I had hoped she and Esther would survive and develop a relationship.
 Likewise, Richard’s fate saddened me.
 Again, I had wanted to see Richard and Ada finally find peace in the aftermath of Richard’s obsession.

 When I think of “social class distinction” and the issue of the blending of the social classes that Dickens seems to be emphasizing, I can’t help but find comparisons and contrasts between characters in the novel.
-The upper class was full of contradiction.
-Mrs Jellyby and Mrs Pardiggle’s offered “charity” that was anything but.
-But then, of course, Mr Jarndyce’s benevolence, Mr Snagsby’s bottomless pocket full of half a crown pieces, and Esther’s consideration of Jenny and Jo (among others) exemplify the other extreme of what charity from the upper classes can be.
-Sir Leicester Dedlock was offended that Mr Rouncewell wanted to marry Rosa when she was not a servant, and yet, if I’m not mistaken, Honoria Barbary was working as a servant or at least was lower class when Sir Leicester fell in love with her.
-Their relationship developed from a very similar situation to Mr Rouncewell and Rosa.
+The upper class was full of contradictions.
+Mrs. Jellyby and Mrs. Pardiggle offered “charity” that was anything but.
+But then, of course, Mr. Jarndyce’s benevolence, Mr. Snagsby’s bottomless pocket full of half a crown pieces, and Esther’s consideration of Jenny and Jo (among others) exemplify the other extreme of what charity from the upper classes can be.
+Sir Leicester Dedlock was offended that Mr. Rouncewell wanted to marry Rosa when she was not a servant, and yet, if I’m not mistaken, Honoria Barbary was working as a servant or at least was lower class when Sir Leicester fell in love with her.
+Their relationship developed from a very similar situation to Mr. Rouncewell and Rosa.

 Ah!
 All the characters to address: Tulkinghorn, whom I disliked with a passion.
 (I must admit I didn’t understand the overall significance of his murder and the detection to solve it.)
-Mr Smallweed being “fluffed up” every now and then as he sinks in his chair.
+Mr. Smallweed is “fluffed up” every now and then as he sinks into his chair.
 Harold Skimpole: the most horrible character I met in the novel, and yet one I’m seriously never going to forget.
 The man named Guppy, another I’ll never forget.
-Esther’s godmother, telling her she should never have been born.
+Esther’s godmother, tells her she should never have been born.
 Caddy Jellyby, her husband Prince Turveydrop, her brother Peepy, and her “model of deportment” father-in-law.
 In short, although it took 300-400 pages to feel a little less confused about these characters, by the end of the 1000 pages, I felt like they were people I’ll never forget “meeting.”

-Further, there were things I didn’t quite grasp on my whirlwind one-month read of the novel: why the two narrators?
+Further, there were things I didn’t quite grasp in my whirlwind one-month read of the novel: why the two narrators?
 Why did Miss Flite and her birds appear?
 Why the ghost walk?
-Why would Mr Boythorn have wanted to marry Miss Barbary, who didn’t seem to be a likeable person?
+Why would Mr. Boythorn have wanted to marry Miss Barbary, who didn’t seem to be a likable person?
 Why did Dickens want to name the novel “Tom-All-Alone’s” when that seems such a small part of a greater saga?